ev3-js/move-steering/Readme.md

 - `turn` - number between -100 and 100 to denote amount of turning. -100 is maximum left turn.
 0 is straight.
 100 is maximum right turn.

 ### .timed(time, speed, turn)
-Run motor for a specified amount of time.
+Run both motor for a specified amount of time.

   - `time` - time in milliseconds
   - `speed` - speed at which to run the motors